Phi Kappa Phi Research Symposium Applications Due February 24

 Proposals are reviewed by a committee of Phi Kappa Phi members using a blind review process.
 Not all proposals will be accepted.

 Projects selected for the Symposium will be developed as a 15-20-minute presentation or as a poster presentation of the student's research for an audience of students, faculty, and community members.
-An overhead, computer, and LCD projector will be provided but the presenter must provide all other equipment.
+A computer and LCD projector will be provided but the presenter must provide all other equipment.

-Calendars: Lectures, Arts and Entertainment - Public Events - Student Affairs and Enrollment Management
+Calendars: Academic - Lectures, Arts and Entertainment - Public Events - Student Affairs and Enrollment Management